-Currently, Cortés serves New York State’s Metropolitan Transit Authority Police Department (MTAPD) as an officer based in Grand Central Terminal.
-In addition, he helps raise awareness and funding for various philanthropic organizations, including: the Detective Rafael Ramos Foundation, Autism Speaks, Got Your 6, the Bob Woodruff Foundation, the Gary Sinise Foundation and MusiCorps.
+In addition to actively serving as a New York State Police Officer, he helps raise awareness and funding for various philanthropic organizations, including: the Detective Rafael Ramos Foundation for which he also serves as a board member, Autism Speaks, Maestro Cares, Got Your 6, the Bob Woodruff Foundation, the Gary Sinise Foundation and Boot Campaign.
 In 2016 Cortés received the NFL Hispanic Heritage Leadership Award, was chosen by the Boot Campaign as a celebrity spokesperson & Hero Ambassador and participated in the critically acclaimed HBO series HABLA Y VOTA.
-In 2015 he was selected by Got Your 6 to serve as an “American Icon” and he continues to support the organization’s mission to empower Veterans by serving on its advisory board.
+He was also selected by Got Your 6 to serve as an “American Icon” and he continues to support the organization’s mission to empower Veterans by serving on its advisory board.

 Cortés served in the United States Marine Corps for nearly thirteen years attaining the rank of Gunnery Sergeant, serving in Operation Enduring Freedom and Operation Iraqi Freedom.
 His military awards include the Combat Action Ribbon, Navy & Marine Corps Achievement Medals and Marine of the Year.
 He studied acting at the world renowned William Esper Studio, under the tutelage of Terry Knickerbocker.
 J.W.
 Cortés is the proud father of two boys, a lucky husband and loving owner of an American-Bulldog named "Blue.”